isomerpages/moe-yishunpri/_mk-at-yps/About Us/Our Fees.md

 MK Fees are also payable during the June and December holidays.
 There are no additional out-of-pocket expenses for complimentary programmes such as field trips.

 **<u>MK financial assistance</u>**
-<br>If your child is a Singapore Citizen, they may qualify for financial assistance under the Kindergarten Fee Assistance Scheme (KiFAS).
+<br>If your child is a Singapore Citizen, they may qualify for financial assistance under the <a href="https://www.ecda.gov.sg/parents/subsidies-financial-assistance" target="_blank">Kindergarten Fee Assistance Scheme (KiFAS)</a>.
 KiFAS is provided by the Early Childhood Development Agency (ECDA) and applies only to MK school fees.

 # Temp image placeholder for KIFAS